iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

 ```

 The last one allows you to deploy models to deployment providers, such as Heroku
-(AWS Sagemaker and Kubernetes are coming).
+(with AWS Sagemaker and Kubernetes coming soon).

 ```shell
 $ mlem deploy create myservice -m mlem-model -t staging -c app_name=mlem-quick-start